hkaest/dbus-opendtu-DC-load/README.md

 If you want to remove the service completely, you can do so by running `rm -rf /data/dbus-opendtu`.

 ---

-## How does it work

-The script is inspired by @fabian-lauer dbus-shelly-3em-smartmeter implementation.
-So what is the script doing:

-* Running as a service
-* Connecting to DBus of the Venus OS `com.victronenergy.pvinverter.http_{DeviceInstanceID_from_config}`
-* After successful DBus connection, OpenDTU (resp.
-Ahoy) is accessed via REST-API - simply the `/status` (resp. `api/live`) is called which returns a JSON with all details.
-  * A sample JSON file from OpenDTU can be found [here](docs/OpenDTU.json).
-  * A sample JSON file from Ahoy can be found [here](docs/ahoy_0.6.9_live.json)
-* Serial/devicename is taken from the response as device serial
-* Paths are added to the DBus with default value 0 - including some settings like name etc.
-* After that, a "loop" is started which pulls OpenDTU/AhoyDTU data every 5s (configurable) from the REST-API and updates the values in the DBus, for ESP 8266 based ahoy systems we even pull data only every 10seconds.

-Thats it 😄

----

 ## Tested Devices